evandErMA4840rCO/UGgZxtry0Y/k-w/IyLCC/Dx3c/google-maps_mXd3_1748125485.md

 the project and project-sponsored spaces.
 We will notify the accused of the report and provide them an opportunity to discuss it before any action is taken.
-The identity of the reporter will be omitted from the details of the report supplied to the accused.
-In potentially harmful situations, such as notice.
+The identity of the reporter will be omitted from the details of the notice.

 be found at <https://opensource.google/conduct/>.*